openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 -   **clientSecret:**  Client Secret provided for the application you created.
 -   **username:** Your Netatmo API username (email).
 -   **password:** Your Netatmo API password.
--   **webHookUrl:** Protocol, public IP and port to access OH2 server from Internet.
+-   **webHookUrl:** Protocol, public IP and port to access openHAB server from Internet.
 -   **reconnectInterval:** The reconnection interval to Netatmo API (in s).
 -   **backgroundDiscovery:** If set to true, the device and its associated modules are updated in the discovery inbox at each API call run to refresh device data.
 Default is false.